t2pellet/WebConsole/README.md

 ## Technical information

-You can find how client and server comunicate [here](https://github.com/mesacarlos/WebConsole/wiki/WebSocket-commands-and-responses).
+You can find how client and server communicate [here](https://github.com/mesacarlos/WebConsole/wiki/WebSocket-commands-and-responses).

 ## Bugs, suggestions or problems configuring WebConsole?
 You can open an issue on [GitHub](https://github.com/t2pellet/WebConsole/issues)